Resources for Adults on the Spectrum

 TACA (Talk about Curing Autism)

 Talk about Curing Autism is a great online resource.
 All TACA families can sign up for free webinars.
 Space is limited and RSVP is required.
-Check with TACA for March classes.
+They have meetings in the Seattle area.

 Interacting With Autism, a video-based website, will be unveiled on Sept.
 28 at the USC School of Cinematic Arts (SCA).Laura Cechanowicz, a PhD student at SCA, is looking forward to the launch of the site, which she has worked on for two years.